 - 20 Deutsche Telekom at a glance

-- 26 Group organization
+- Group organization 26

-- 28 Group strategy
+- 28 Group strategy 31

-- 31 Management of the Group

-- 35 The economic environment
+- Management of the Group 35 The economic environment

 - 40 Development of business in the Group

 - 52 Development of business in the operating segments

 - 66 Development of business at Deutsche Telekom AG

-- 70 Corporate responsibility77 Innovation and product development

 - 82 Employees

-- 87 Significant events after the reporting period

-- 87 Forecast

-- 97 Risk and opportunity management

-- 112 Accounting-related internal control system

-- 113 Other disclosures

-crucial role in setting the market trend - and not simply participating in it - with flagship projects.
+- Innovation and product development 87 Significant events after the reporting period - 87 Forecast - 97 Risk and opportunity management 112 Accounting-related internal control system - 113 Other disclosures crucial role in setting the market trend - and not simply participating in it - with flagship projects.
 In the ramp-up phase of these new business models based on M2M communication and big data, our partneroriented approach is a highly promising way of participating in different projects and contributing our core competencies in data communication, big data, cloud computing, and security.
 In a number of market areas of the Internet of Things, such as predictive maintenance, we can also boast initial excellent references with international applications.